Don't let enjoying a lunch or dinner out at a restaurant ruin your healthy eating goals. Follow my easy tips for how to eat healthy at restaurants!

 8. Box it early.

 Did you know restaurants often serve two to three times what you actually need for a normal serving?
 Next time, ask to box half your entrée BEFORE it ever even gets to the table.
 This will save you money and calories.
 It may sound weird, but it makes tons of sense.
-You can also split an entrée with another person, if you'd prefer.
+You can also split an entrée with another person, which I like to do.

 9. Skip the fancy pants drinks.